 “Telematics data is effective in encouraging driving behavior change among drivers to improve fleet safety,” says Lisa Dorn, associate professor of driver behavior at Cranfield University.
 “If they are not aware of the danger they are in, how can they be expected to change behavior?
 Telematics data is a good way for fleet managers to provide evidence to address the risk.”

+If drivers ignore that, an audible warning follows, a second and then a third, which brings with it a penalty and the fleet manager is alerted.
+If they adjust their driving early, the light reverts to green and only the driver knows.
 “Drivers can monitor their performance against elite driver status and can compete with other drivers,” says managing director Rupert Lyon Taylor.
 Rewards follow.